RichWhitehead/Richard-Whitehead/README.md

 # My Cool Learning Journal
 Today I learned about growth mindset in a nutshell, growth mindset is a continual process throughout life.
-In a world where things are always evoling you must continue to seek knowledge.
+In a world where things are always evolving you must continue to seek knowledge.

 ## Markdown